gutenbergtools/gutenbergsite/site/help/faq.md

 Help improve our eBooks!
 If you find an error, or something missing - or perhaps you have a suggestion for our website - please [get in touch](/about/contact_information.html).

 Spread the word!
-Invite your friends and colleagues to visit Project Gutenberg at gutenberg.org.
+Invite your friends and colleagues to visit Project Gutenberg.
 When you find something you like, share it via email, word-of-mouth, or on social media.
-If you want to redistribute the books yourself, see the [Terms of Use](/policy/terms_of_use.html) for details and limitations.
+Even [commercial use](/policy/terms_of_use.html) is possible.

 ### What is the relationship between Project Gutenberg, Project Gutenberg of Canada, Project Gutenberg of Europe, Projekt Gutenberg-DE, Project Gutenberg of Australia, and Project Runeberg?